alensiljak/pricedb-rust/README.md

 The database is (currently) created manually.
 The functionality to automatically generate the database file needs to be completed.

+A database file is available at the [data directory](https://gitlab.com/alensiljak/price-database/-/tree/master/data) in the Python repository.
+This can be used temporarily, until the database initialization scripts are consolidated (they are currently only used in tests).

 ## Commands

 The application is a Command-Line Interface (CLI) and displays the available options when run.